bshore/github-contribution-merge/README.md

    - `read:user` - Read user profile data (required)
 3. Generate and copy the token

 **Note**: PAT (classic) is recommended.
-A fine-grained PAT will also work but returns slightly different data.
+A fine-grained PAT with metadata read-only will also work but returns slightly different contribution data.

 ### Setup